scoopandrun/snowtricks/README.md

 # Execute the migrations
 php bin/console doctrine:migrations:migrate

-# (Optional) Load the fixtures to get a starting data set.
+# (Recommended) Load the fixtures to get a starting data set.
 # You can update the initial users information in the User data fixture.
+# This downloads pictures from the Internet, so it may take some time to complete.
 php bin/console doctrine:fixtures:load

 # Launch the messenger consumer (async transport for email messages)